Skip to main content

 • Free Touchstone workshop in the same or following year

-The duties of a Touchstone Intern are
+The duties of a Touchstone Intern are:

 • Work with other interns to monitor evening studio hours and change over studios before and after workshops